olvrb/discord-hack-week-2019/README.md

 # Discord hack week 2019
-### **Note:** This bot uses boilerplate code from another project, see [janet](https://github.com/janetbot/bot).
+### **Note:** This bot uses boilerplate code from another project, [janet](https://github.com/janetbot/bot).
+This was done to improve efficiency, to avoid wasting time rewriting a command handler.
 To see all the code written during Discord hack week, see commits from the 24th to the 28th of june.

 # About
 ## Base idea